sneakyPad/movielens-metadata-fetcher/README.md

 <p align="center">
     <strong>Enhancing movielens data with IMDb metadata</strong>
 </p>

-This repository uses imdbpy.github.io to fetch the metadata for movielens movies.
+This repository uses the [imdbpy.github.io](https://imdbpy.github.io/) to fetch the metadata for movielens movies.
 The movielens dataset contains a csv file that has the mapping of movielens id to IMDb id.
 This id is used to fetch the main attributes with IMDbPY.
 Since IMDbPY does not fetch all attributes I employ Beautiful Soup to fetch additional metadata, such as: